 Our experiments demonstrate that the SpringFS design enables significant reductions in both the fraction of servers that need to be active and the amount of migration work required.
 Indeed, its design for where and when to offload writes enables SpringFS to resize elastically without performing any data migration at all in most cases.
-Analysis of traces from six real Hadoop deployments at Facebook and various Cloudera customers show the oft-noted workload variation and the potential of SpringFS to exploit it-SpringFS reduces the amount of data migrated for elastic resizing by up to two orders of magnitude and cuts the percentage of active servers required by 67-82%, outdoing state-of-the-art designs like Sierra and Rabbit by 6-120%.
+Analysis of traces from six real Hadoop deployments at Facebook and various Cloudera customers show the oft-noted workload variation and the potential of SpringFS to exploit it-SpringFS reduces the amount of data migrated for elastic resizing by up to two orders of magnitude, and cuts the percentage of active servers required by 67-82%, outdoing state-of-the-art designs like Sierra and Rabbit by 6-120%.

-This article makes three main contributions: First, it shows the importance of agility in elastic distributed storage, highlighting the need to resize quickly (at times) rather than just hourly as in previous designs.
+This paper makes three main contributions: First, to the best of our knowledge, it is the first to show the importance of agility in elastic distributed storage, highlighting the need to resize quickly (at times) rather than just hourly as in previous designs.
 Second, SpringFS introduces a novel write offloading policy that bounds the set of servers to which writes to over-loaded primary servers are redirected.
-Bounded write offloading, together with read offloading and passive migration, significantly improves the system's agility by reducing the cleanup work during elastic resizing.
+Bounded write offloading, together with read offloading and passive migration significantly improve the system's agility by reducing the cleanup work during elastic resizing.
 These techniques apply generally to elastic storage with an uneven data layout.
-Third, we demonstrate the significant machine-hour savings that can be achieved with elastic resizing, using six real-world HDFS traces, and the effectiveness of SpringFS's policies at achieving a "close-to-ideal" machine-hour usage.
+Third, we demonstrate the significant machinehour savings that can be achieved with elastic resizing, using six real-world HDFS traces, and the effectiveness of SpringFS's policies at achieving a "close-to-ideal" machine-hour usage.

-The remainder of this article is organized as follows.
-Section 2 describes elastic distributed storage generally, the Rabbit design specifically, the importance of agility in elastic storage, and the limitations of the state-of-the-art data layout designs in fulfilling elasticity, agility, and performance goals at the same time.
-Section 3 describes SpringFS, including its key techniques for increasing agility of elasticity, support for per-dataset bandwidth control, and fault tolerance.
+The remainder of this paper is organized as follows.
+Section 2 describes elastic distributed storage generally, the importance of agility in such storage, and the limitations of the state-of-the-art data layout designs in fulfilling elasticity, agility and performance goals at the same time.
+Section 3 describes the key techniques in SpringFS design and how they can increase agility of elasticity.
 Section 4 overviews the SpringFS implementation.
 Section 5 evaluates the SpringFS design.